 For whilst there’s a small part of us that would have liked to see the role go to a lesser known face, we’ve a sneaking suspicion that, contrary to some of the negativity surrounding his casting, Ben Affleck might just surprise a few people.
 And not for the first time.
 While there’s no law saying you have to be happy or sad about the casting of Affleck, it surely makes sense to give the man a chance…

-Batman/Superman will be on cinema screens, whatever it ends up being called, in July 2015.
+Batman/Superman will be on movie theater screens, whatever it ends up being called, in July 2015.